By: Brian Moore

 What are the typical obstacles to efficiently creating a good B2B case study for engineering audiences?

 Planning is the most effective strategy for efficient and effective case study production.
 With the right planning and forethought, the obstacles listed above can be dealt with.

-At Godfrey, we have leveraged decades of successful case study development to create dependable, repeatable process for finding good stories, capturing the input and insight needed to complete good drafts, and then managing the review process in a way that keeps the momentum going to a finished story ready to be used.
+At Godfrey, we have leveraged decades of successful case study development to create dependable, repeatable process for finding good stories, capturing the input and insight needed to complete good drafts and then managing the review process in a way that keeps the momentum going towards a finished story ready to be used.

 Content strategies: Having good content strategies that specifically incorporate plans for case studies creates a framework to begin the search for case studies.
 Content strategies should be part of annual PR or marketing programs for your clients or specific to a target market or technology.

 Simple story start-up tools: We have a standard “New Case Study Backgrounder” that captures basic information about the opportunity.
 Basic end-user contact information is captured, and then eight short qualifying questions lay the groundwork.
-Questions can include: the situation before your client’s technology was considered, why the end-user first considered your client’s offerings or solutions, summarize the key steps in the project from initial startup to completion.
+Questions can include the situation before your client’s technology was considered, why the end-user first considered your client’s offerings or solutions and a summary of the key steps in the project from initial startup to completion.
 The Backgrounder should also document any mention of collaboration/cooperation/original thinking your client provided to the end-user customer.

 Having this baseline information makes it much easier for you and your client to make the decision to invest in a full case study.
 It typically provides enough background to begin prepping for subject matter expert input.

-If you’ve gotten this far and have the approvals you need and the background on the story, it’s time to begin full scale research and writing.
-In Part 2 of this blog post, we will step you through what it takes to complete an effective case study.
+If you’ve gotten this far and have the approvals you need and the background on the story, it’s time to begin full-scale research and writing.
+In Part 2 of this blog post, we will guide you through what it takes to complete an effective case study.
 We’ll identify some of the obstacles you may encounter and how to overcome them and provide details on some of the tools and approaches Godfrey uses to create strong case studies.